zababurinsv/dark-web-app/src/pages/legal/privacy.md

 We know you care about how your personal data is used and we take your privacy seriously.
 That is why, in general, we don’t collect and process any of your personal data.

-However, until Subsocial network is under active development and testing, we may run our own IPFS nodes.
-It’s necessary for enabling you to upload and post any text, visual or audiovisual content (User Generated Content) to Subsocial network.
-This means, if we run our own IPFS nodes we may collect and process any User Generated Content or other details that you upload to the space or profile.
+However, until Darkdot network is under active development and testing, we may run our own IPFS nodes.
+It’s necessary for enabling you to upload and product any text, visual or audiovisual content (User Generated Content) to Darkdot network.
+This means, if we run our own IPFS nodes we may collect and process any User Generated Content or other details that you upload to the storefront or profile.

 Please note that we don’t guarantee the running of our own IPFS nodes permanently.
-We may do so only if we consider it necessary to provide data availability on Subsocial network.
+We may do so only if we consider it necessary to provide data availability on Darkdot network.

 ## Use of personal information

-Please note that any User Generated Content you upload and post to the space or profile, including your personal information, will be publicly available forever.
-It means that others will have read access to your personal information that you unload to the Subsocial network, and we can not control how others may use your personal information.
+Please note that any User Generated Content you upload and product to the storefront or profile, including your personal information, will be publicly available forever.
+It means that others will have read access to your personal information that you unload to the Darkdot network, and we can not control how others may use your personal information.

 The fact is that with IPFS the small parts of User Generated Content are stored on nodes spread across the globe.
-A cryptographic hash is computed from User Generated Content then gets stored on Subsocial blockchain.
+A cryptographic hash is computed from User Generated Content then gets stored on Darkdot blockchain.
 When someone wants to view this content, its hash is used to load the actual data from IPFS.
 At this point, the small parts are retrieved simultaneously from numerous nearby IPFS nodes.
 As your User Generated Content is stored in parts on nodes it means it can be publicly available forever.

 ## Third-party processing